ethersphere/bee-docs/docs/installation/install.md

 service.

 #### Mainnet Node or Testnet Node

+Bee is set up to connect automatically to our testnet, so you may leave the `mainnet` and `network-id` flag as is.

 To connect to mainnet, set your `mainnet` flag to `true` and `network-id` flag to `1`.